 CGM & Time in Range

 Continuous glucose monitors (CGM), as the name suggests, continually monitor the glucose (sugar) in your blood through an external device that’s attached to your body, and gives real-time updates.
-They’ve become popular and more accurate over the years, and with that improvement has come a new way to manage your blood sugar—enter time in range (TIR).
+They’ve become popular and more accurate over the years, and with that improvement has come a new way to manage your blood glucose—enter time in range (TIR).

 What is time in range?

-Most people with type 1 and type 2 diabetes should aim for a time in range of at least 70 percent of readings—meaning 70 percent of readings, you should aim for roughly 17 out of 24 hours each day to be in range (not high or low).).
+Most people with type 1 and type 2 diabetes should aim for a time in range of at least 70 percent of readings—meaning 70 percent of readings, you should aim for roughly 17 out of 24 hours each day to be in range (not high or low).
 Some may have different targets.
-Talk with your doctor to figure out the right blood sugar levels and time in range targets are right for you.
+Talk with your doctor to figure out the right blood glucose levels and time in range targets are right for you.

 What does the research say?